-- 1. The Parties shall notify each other in writing when their necessary internal procedures for entry into force have been completed.
-The Agreement shall enter into force on the later of January 1, 2013, or the date of the later of such notifications, and shall continue in force until terminated. - 2.
-Either Party may terminate the Agreement by giving notice of termination in writing to the other Party.
-Such termination shall become effective on the first day of the month following the expiration of a period of 12 months after the date of the notice of termination. - 3.
-The Parties shall, prior to December 31, 2016, consult in good faith to amend this Agreement as necessary to reflect progress on the commitments set forth in Article 6.
+2. Either Party may terminate this Agreement by giving notice of termination in writing to the other Party.
+Such termination shall become effective on the first day of the month following the expiration of a period of 12 months after the date of the notice of termination.

+3. The Parties shall, prior to December 31, 2016, consult in good faith to amend this Agreement as necessary to reflect progress on the commitments set forth in Article 6.

-IN WITNESS WHEREOF, the undersigned, being duly authorized thereto by their respective Governments, have signed this Agreement.
+In witness whereof, the undersigned, being duly authorized thereto by their respective Governments, have signed this Agreement.